ArchanaEllur/ArchanaEllur_Test/README.md

 File to be rename

-features -> Feature file -> category.feature
+Features -> Feature file -> category.feature
-features -> steps file -> categorySteps.js
+Features -> steps file -> categorySteps.js
-features -> pages file -> category.page.js
+Features -> pages file -> category.page.js

 Note: All the scenarios has now been completed